 my name is xiaoyi.

-I am a 24/7 consensual slave, lifestyle blogger, mentor to other slaves and coach to couples wishing to engage in authority exchange dynamics.
+I am a 24/7 consensual slave, lifestyle blogger, mentor and trainer to other slaves and I coach to couples wishing to engage in authority transfer dynamics.

 What is a 'slaveheart'?

 Slavehearts are strong, passionate, independent people from all walks of life who chose to walk a surrendered path and allow another person’s ideals and goals to become their dreams and goals.
 We are most fulfilled in the depths of our hearts by walking this path.